 Located almost in the middle of Crete, only 7km away from one of the longest sandy beaches of the island, “Episkopi” on the North and 27 km away from the amazing Frangokastello (Castle of the Venetian) on the South beach.

-The tranquil village of Argiroupolis is a remarkable area of special historic interest and the whole surrounding area is outstanding.
-The mountain village, is situated at the once important ancient Greece-Roman city of Lappa, is close to Georgioupolis beach and Kournas Lake.
+The tranquil village of Argyroupolis is a remarkable area of special historic interest and the whole surrounding area is outstanding.
+Is a mountain village, situated at the once important ancient Greece-Roman city of Lappa, is close to Georgioupolis beach and Kournas Lake.
 The rivers Petre and Mousella flow on either side of the village.
-Albeit, the fact that most of its precious finds are now in the Archaeological museums of Rethimnon and Heraklion should not put you off exploring this beautiful village.
+Albeit, the fact that most of its precious finds are now in the Archaeological museums of Rethymnon and Heraklion should not put you off exploring this beautiful village.
 This is one of most attractive villages of the whole area and the first stop must be at the square and the 17th century Venetian church of Ayios loannis (Saint John).

 The name Lappa was well known from the 4th century B.C.
 Around 220 A.D.
 The village prospered and developed to become one of the most important towns of western Crete and was thriving during the Roman era.
 It controlled the area around it from the North to the South coast.
 The reason for it destruction is not known, whether by enemies, possibly an earthquake or other theories are some form of epidemic.
 Lappa most certainly had two big harbors’ “Ydramia”, on the Cretan Sea, where now stands today’s village of Dramia and Kavros on the northern coast, and the other at “Pheonix” on the Libyan Sea, possibly where Loutro is today.